This is an easy, basic lima bean recipe with ham, onion, and seasonings. Even if you aren't a fan of lima beans, you're sure to like this dish.

 - 1/4 teaspoon freshly ground black pepper

-Drain and put lima beans in the slow cooker insert.
-Add 3 to 4 cups of fresh water just to cover the beans and stir in the chopped onions and add the ham bone.
+- Drain and put lima beans in the slow-cooker insert.
+Stir in the chopped onions and add the ham bone.
+Add 3 to 4 cups of fresh water just to cover the beans.

-Cover and cook on HIGH for 3 hours, or until the lima beans are tender.
+- Cover and cook the beans on HIGH for 2 1/2 to 3 hours, or until the lima beans are tender.

-Add any extra diced ham, the Creole or Cajun seasoning, and black and cayenne peppers.
+- Add any extra diced ham, the Cajun or Creole seasoning and black and cayenne peppers.
+Taste and add salt, as needed.
 Cover and cook on LOW for 4 hours, or until the beans are very tender.